BYRIO/krita-webdoc-zh/reference_manual/dockers/compositions.rst

 Removing compositions
     The minus sign.
 Select a composition, and hit this button to remove it.
 Updating compositions
-    |mouseright| a composition to overwrite it with the the current configuration.
+    |mouseright| a composition to overwrite it with the current configuration.
 Rename composition
     |mouseright| a composition to rename it.